rajindermavi/portfolio_management/README.md

 A custom training loop is implemented using TensorFlow's GradientTape method and Adam optimizer with negative of the reward as the loss function.
 To prevent overtraining, a custom call back method breaks training when the performance on the validation set ceases to improve or degrades.

 ###### __Batching and Subsampling__
 Overfitting is a key pitfall in maching learning.
-Aside from the standard callback discussed above, an extra precaution suited to the nature of the present training process is helpful.
+Aside from the standard callback discussed above, the additional procedures are utilized.

 Data is gathered from n = 36 stocks over a period of years (2000 - 2020).
 The 2000 - 2018 data is used for training, the 2019 data is used for validation, and the 2020 data is used for testing.
 The training data is partitioned into 40 training episodes.

+To prevent overfitting to the behavior of particular stocks for a particular period.
-For every epoch and episode a random subset of k = 10 stocks is selected for training.
-This is to avoid overfitting to the gains or losses of a particular stock over a particular period.
+* For every epoch and episode a random subset of k = 10 stocks is selected for training.
+* Gaussian noise is added to training data for each step in the training process.

 ###### __Performance__
 In a similar vein, the performance on the validation set is measured by backtesting a random subset of k of n stocks.
 The average reward over all subsamples is recorded as the agent performance for the purposes of training.